The template

 What is the 25/50 method?

 The 25/50 method schedules meetings for 25 or 50 minutes instead of 30 or 60.
 The five or ten-minute buffer between meetings reduces back-to-back fatigue and gives people time to walk between rooms, take a bio break, or close out the previous meeting's notes.
-Google adopted the convention company-wide in 2023 and reported a 15% improvement in employee-rated meeting effectiveness within two quarters.
+Several large organisations have adopted speedy-meeting conventions like this as a default to cut back-to-back fatigue.

 How many topics fit in a 30-minute meeting?